simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 **Do use pipe (|>) and composition (>>)**

-As we have seen at `Do understand the list and seq types` I used the pipe operator quite extensively.
+As we saw in "Understanding the List and Seq Types", I have used the pipe operator quite extensively.
 I also managed to use the composition operator once.

 ```fsharp
 let obtainLessonDurationFromSelectors =